 value appears in a large font near the top of the page.

 Bits are combined to produce random numbers in the range given by the entry fields.
-For example, if the minimum value selected is 0 and the maximum value selected is 1, then random numbers
+For example, for 0 decimal places, if the minimum value selected is 0 and the maximum value selected is 1, then random numbers

 between 0 and 1 inclusive are produced, where each random number requires one bit to generate.
 For a range of 0 to 3, this covers four values and this can be generated by two bits since